A happening where outsiders re-seize soylent space within the oozing heart of Bristol

 COIL TOGETHER.
 AGAIN.
 Howling Owl Records and THORNY return to the idiosyncratic Brunswick Club for the second instalment of COIL.
 A happening where outsiders re-seize soylent space within the oozing heart of Bristol.

-Building on the successful spectacle of our first collaboration earlier this year, we have stepped the chaos up a notch with unmissable appearances from international pioneers in live art and experimental sound, alongside some favourite DJs to facilitate our euphoric descent at this night of necessary release.
+Building on the successful spectacle of our sold out first collaboration earlier this year, we have stepped the chaos up a notch with unmissable appearances from international pioneers in live art and experimental sound, alongside some favourite DJs to facilitate our euphoric descent at this night of necessary release.

 IMMA ASHER (NYC)